About

 Research Experience

-- Searching for Gravitational Waves from Pulsars
+- Searching for Continuous Gravitational Waves from Isolated Pulsars

 - PhD project

-- Oct 2020 – present
+- Oct 2020 – July 2025

 - Lancaster University